purchase-with-purpose/website/src/docs/index.md

 # 📄 Overview

-## Structure
+## Architecture

-The PWP web client codebase is made up of six types of code modules, each located in a corresponding folder within the `src` directory:
+The PWP codebase consists of six different types of structures, each located in a corresponding folder within the `src` directory.
+These are as follows:

 ---

 ### [🚧 Entities](/entities)
 `src/entities/`

-Location of [TypeScript](https://www.typescriptlang.org/) types, [Zod](https://zod.dev/) validation and helper  unctions associated with common pre-defined data structures, for example "users", "categories", etc.
+Various [TypeScript](https://www.typescriptlang.org/) types, [Zod](https://zod.dev/) validation and helper functions closely associated with common pre-defined data structures used throughout the codebase.

 ---